 The consolidated financial statements comprise the financial statements of Aragvi Holding International Limited and its subsidiaries.
-The financial statements of the subsidiaries are prepared for the same reporting period as the Parent company, using consistent accounting policies.
+The financial statements of the subsidiaries are prepared for the same reporting period as the Parent company, i.e. year ended 30 June, using consistent accounting policies.